Our trustees

 Tom is a mentor for young people from disadvantaged backgrounds through the Patchwork Foundation and is a former student of Central Foundation Boys’ School.

-Tom was appointed as a trustee in 2024 and is on the Finance Committee and the Education Working Group.
+Tom was appointed as a trustee in 2024 and is on the Finance Committee and the Education Outcomes Committee.

 Hilary Evenett

-Hilary studied law at Oxford and qualified as a solicitor with Clifford Chance, an international business law firm where she was a partner for over 20 years and is now a senior director.
+Hilary studied law at Oxford and qualified as a solicitor with Clifford Chance, an international business law firm where she was a partner for over 20 years and and was a Senior Director.
 She has spent her career in the financial services sector working principally with insurance and reinsurance companies, and asset managers and banks.

-Hilary also plays a leading role in Clifford Chance’s corporate pro bono practice, which provides corporate and governance services for charities.
+Hilary played a leading role in Clifford Chance’s corporate pro bono practice, which provides corporate and governance services for charities.
 Hilary is also company secretary of the Canary Wharf Multifaith Chaplaincy as well as the chair of governors of Central Foundation Girls’ School.

 Born and brought up in the Midlands, Hilary is married and now lives in London.
 She has two adult daughters.